msantos/wierl/README.md

-# Erlang interface for manipulating 802.11 wireless interfaces
+# Erlang interface for manipulating 802.11 wireless network devices

+wierl is a set of Erlang modules for interacting with 802.11 wireless devices on Linux.

 ## NOTE ON PRIVILEGES

-To run this code, Erlang will have to either run as root or have CAP\_NET\_ADMIN privileges:
+To run this code, Erlang will either have to run as root or have CAP\_NET\_ADMIN privileges:

     setcap cap_net_admin=ep /path/to/beam